The home DNA test or home DNA test kit is a sample collection kit provided by the DNA testing company to a patient at home.

 DNA in a nutshell:

-DNA is the deoxyribose nucleic acid present in our cell.
+DNA is the deoxyribose nucleic acid present in our cells.
 It’s a type of nucleic acid located in the nucleus.
 What does it do?
 It transfers information (biological) from parents to their child.

-All the information for life to survive, reproduce, development and metabolic activities are tailored in our DNA.
+All the information for life to survive, reproduce, development and metabolic activities is tailored in our DNA.
 We can say, it’s a memory storage unit.
 Like our computer hard disk.

 The DNA is a long chain of nucleotides (now it is more technical!) made up of sugar, phosphate and nitrogenous bases.
 Adenine, thymine, cytosine and guanine are nitrogen bases of DNA; these are chemicals, just remember it.